On motivic Joyce-Song formula for the Behrend function identities: Introduction

 \sss Let $Y$ be a smooth Calabi-Yau threefold or a smooth threefold Calabi-Yau Deligne-Mumford stack.
 The Donaldson-Thomas invariants of $Y$ count stable coherent sheaves on $Y$.
-The goal was achieved by R. Thomas in \cite{Thomas}, who constructed a perfect obstruction theory $E^\bullet$ in the sense of Li-Tian \cite{LT}, and Behrend-Fantechi \cite{BF} on the moduli space $X$ of stable sheaves over $Y$.
-If $X$ is proper, then the virtual dimension of $X$ is zero, and the integral
+R. Thomas \cite{Thomas} constructed a perfect obstruction theory $E^\bullet$ in the sense of Li-Tian \cite{LT}, and Behrend-Fantechi \cite{BF} on the moduli space $X$ of stable sheaves over $Y$.
+If $X$ is proper, then the virtual dimension of $X$ is zero, and the integral $\DT_Y=\int_{[X]^{\virt}}1$ is the Donaldson-Thomas invariant of $Y$.
+In \cite{Behrend} Behrend proves that the moduli scheme $X$ of stable sheaves on $Y$ admits a symmetric obstruction theory which is defined by him in the same paper \cite{Behrend}.
+Also Behrend constructs a canonical integer-valued constructible function

-is the Donaldson-Thomas invariant of $Y$.
-Donaldson-Thomas invariants have been proved to have deep connections to Gromov-Witten theory and provided more deep understanding of the curve counting invariants, see \cite{MNOP1}, \cite{MNOP2}, \cite{PT}, etc.

-\sss In the Calabi-Yau threefold case, in \cite{Behrend} Behrend proves that the moduli scheme $X$ of stable sheaves on $Y$ admits a symmetric obstruction theory which is defined by him in the same paper \cite{Behrend}.
-Also Behrend in the same paper constructs a canonical integer-valued constructible function

 on $X$, which we call the {\em Behrend function} of $X$.
-If $X$ is proper, then in \cite[Theorem 4.18]{Behrend} Behrend proves that

-where $\chi(X,\nu_{X})$ is the weighted Euler characteristic weighted by the Behrend function.
+More details on the Behrend function is surveyed in \cite{Jiang1}.
+If $X$ is proper, then in \cite[Theorem 4.18]{Behrend} Behrend proves that $\DT_Y=\int_{[X]^{\virt}}1=\chi(X,\nu_{X})$, where $\chi(X,\nu_{X})$ is the weighted Euler characteristic weighted by the Behrend function.
 Same result for a proper Deligne-Mumford stack $X$ with a symmetric perfect obstruction theory is conjectured by Behrend in \cite{Behrend}, and is proved in \cite{Jiang3}.

 \sss The perfect obstruction theory on the moduli scheme requires that we only can count stable coherent sheaves on $Y$.
 In order to count semi-stable sheaves on the abelian category $\A:=\Coh(Y)$ of coherent sheaves on $Y$, Joyce-Song in \cite{JS} developed a theory of generalized Donaldson-Thomas invariants.
 Let $\MM$ be the moduli stack of coherent sheaves on $\A$, which is an Artin stack locally of finite type.
 Then in \cite{JS}, Joyce-Song generalized the definition of the Behrend function to $\MM$: